Instant Pot Dried Beans

 Instant Pot Black-Eyed Peas

-Dried Black-Eyed-Peas Instant Pot cooking time: 6-7 minutes.
+Dried Black Eyed Peas Instant Pot cooking time: 6-7 minutes.

-Soaked Black-Eyed-Peas Instant Pot cooking time: 4-5 minutes.
+Soaked Black Eyed Peas Instant Pot cooking time: 4-5 minutes.

 Black-eyed peas, also known as cowpeas, are small, white beans with a distinctive black spot.
 They have a mild, nutty flavor and a firm texture.
 Black-eyed peas are often used in Southern and African cuisines, particularly in dishes like Hoppin’ John, soups, and salads.